crocs-muni/open-source-development-course/README.md

 * _Delivered by Milan Brož (Red Hat)_
 * Proprietary vs. open
-* Open source prohect management and inrastructure
+* Open source project management and infrastructure
-* Open source licencing
+* Open source licensing
 * Open source culture
 * Communication (and politics and psychology)
 * View of the maintainer